 3. The master stroke: copyright and the EU digital single market

 In July 2014, ahead of his European Commission presidency, Jean-Claude Juncker published his political guidelines for a new Europe.
 Central to his agenda was a connected Digital Single Market (“DSM“), which triggered proposed EU legislation aimed at making the most out of digital technologies, and at the removal of restrictions to free movement of digital goods and services.
-Among the reforms, were changes to telecoms regulations (the end of mobile phone roaming charges), data protection (approval of the General Data Protection Regulation, which we will comment on in a future article) and EU copyright laws.
+Among the reforms, were changes to telecoms regulations (the end of mobile phone roaming charges), data protection (approval of the General Data Protection Regulation) and EU copyright laws.

 The EU copyright reforms, in particular, are highly ambitious with a series of key proposals announced by the European Commission in September 2016: